-Allow the rice to cool completely and store it in canning jars or mylar bags for long-term storage.
+Allow the rice to cool completely, condition for up to a week, then store it in canning jars or mylar bags for long-term storage.
 Use info found on this post about storing dehydrated foods to help you determine what size oxygen absorber you need for the size of your container.

 Alternatively, you can remove the air from your jars with a vacuum sealer and Foodsaver jar attachments.
 You can see the video tutorial here on how to use them.

 This will give you up to 2-3 years of shelf-stable storage.